hcmlab/discover/README.md

 DISCOVER HTTP server starting on 0.0.0.0:8080
 ```

+### Job Management

+DISCOVER includes a web-based job management interface accessible at the root URL (e.g., `http://localhost:8080` or `https://localhost:8080` with TLS enabled).
+This interface allows you to:

+* Monitor all running, pending, and completed jobs
+* View which module is being used for each job
+* Track session progress (e.g., "2/5" sessions completed)
+* Cancel running or queued jobs
+* Access job logs for detailed information

+Jobs that are manually canceled will display a gray "Canceled" button in the Actions column, allowing you to distinguish between naturally failed jobs and those that were canceled by the user.

 ### Modules

 DISCOVER modules contain the machine learning models and processing pipelines.
 You can get the official modules from: